Zoddy/cushion/README.md

 **content** - string representation of the list function

-### get, create or update shows ###
+### get, create, update or delete shows ###
 **Description:** If you only set one argument, you will get the string representation of the show function.
 If you set the `content`, it will save to the show.
 If there is no shows object in the body, it will be created, so you don't have to create it by yourself.
+If you set content explicitly to `null`, the show function will be deleted.

 	design.show(name)
 	design.show(name, content)